 ✧・゚: *✧・゚:* :・゚✧*:・゚✧

 A co-organizer of OpenMFA since 2022, Diaz-Peña helped secure the collective’s residency at Asia Society Texas Center and its participation in the 2024 Texas Biennial.
-In 2025, they received The Idea Fund award for their project "Absurd Classroom".
-They are also a core member of Kitchen Table Puppets + Press and will be touring "Recipes of Resistance" in Spring 2025 in partnership with ACLU Texas.
+In 2025, the collective received The Idea Fund award for their project Absurd Classroom.
+Diaz is also a core member of Kitchen Table Puppets + Press, which toured the large puppet performance Recipes of Resistance Spring 2025 in partnership with ACLU Texas.

 Diaz-Peña holds a B.A. in Humanities with a concentration in Critical Race Studies from the University of Houston–Downtown.